Skip to content

 1. Create a Section Block

-1. Navigate to Builder > Section Blocks.
+1. Navigate to Build > Section Blocks.

-2. Click New Form.
+2. Click New Section block

-4. Click Save, the new section block creation screen will open, ready for you to start building the required section/sections.
+6. The Section Block form builder screen will open, ready for you to start building the required section/sections.

-5. A section block can utilise the same functions as ordinary forms and sections.
+A section block can utilise the same functions as ordinary forms and sections.
 When building the sections within the Section Block you can apply:

 • Logic